-Montréal charms visitors with its Old World architecture, lush park spaces, hipster cafés and shops, and a feisty sense of Carpe diem all its own.
-But we’re more than just a pretty face.
-Montréal is the education and research capital of Canada, ensuring its place as a vibrant and multifaceted metropolis.
+Montréal charms visitors with its old-world architecture, lush park spaces, handsome cafés, and a feisty sense of carpe diem all its own.
+But Montréal is more than just a pretty face.
+Montréal is the education and research capital of Canada.

 Ranking first in Canada for financial investment in university research, Montréal is home to the largest number of research centres in the country.
-Neuroscience is an area of local expertise, marking Montréal as one of the world’s most active nerve centres in the scientific study of the human nervous system.
+Neuroscience is an area of local expertise, marking Montréal as one of the world’s most active hubs in the scientific study of the human nervous system.

 Montréal’s universities offer highly respected programs in Neuroscience and behaviour studies, with degrees available at McGill University, Université de Montréal, Concordia, and NeuroQAM at the Université du Québec à Montréal.
 Each offers extensive opportunities for international students and researchers, all contributing to the world’s Neuroscience communities.

-- The Integrated Program in Neuroscience is staffed by over 170 teachers and researchers, with international students composing 33% of enrolments.
+- The Integrated Program in Neuroscience (IPN) is staffed by over 170 teachers and researchers, with international students composing 33% of enrolments.
 IPN is the largest graduate neuroscience program in North America.

 - Home to the McGill Research Centre for Studies in Aging (renowned for their contributions in the fields of Alzheimer and Parkinson’s diseases), The Alan Edwards Centre for Research on Pain, and CRBLM: The Centre for Research on Brain, Language and Music

-- The Douglas Mental Health University Institute hosts over 300 international researchers and postdoctoral students, responsible for more than 200 publications per year, at a budget of $18.5 million per year
+- The Douglas Mental Health University Institute hosts over 300 international researchers and postdoctoral students, responsible for more than 200 publications per year, with a multi-million-dollar budget each year

 - The Brain@McGill is one of the world’s largest organizations focused on structural and functional brain imaging